pCloud Review

 pCloud Security

-Moving on and one of the biggest security features employed by pCloud is the zero-knowledge, end-to-end encryption feature which is available to all premium customers via the Crypto vault service.
-This Crypto vault service makes use of secure AES 256-bit encryption to ensure that all data is securely encrypted on the device being used before it is sent to the pCloud storage service where it is then stored in this encrypted state until retrieved by the account holder at a later date.
+Moving on and one of the biggest security features employed by pCloud is the end-to-end encryption feature which is available to all premium customers via the Crypto vault service.
+This Crypto vault service makes use of secure AES 256-bit encryption to ensure that all data is securely encrypted on the local device before been sent to the cloud where it is then stored in this encrypted state at all times.

 pcloud review - web details of pcloud encryption